 7.5.
 Poisoning animals – PC 596

-Penal Code 596 PC is the California statute that makes it a misdemeanor for a person to:
+Penal Code 596 PC is the California statute that makes it a misdemeanor for you to:

 - poison someone else’s animal, and